-How would you like a spicy, tangy, lip-smacking snack right now? 😉
+How would you like a spicy, tangy, lip-smacking snack this weekend? 😉

 Prep time: 15 minutes

 Cook time: 30 minutes

 Total time: 50 minutes